-This unit examines the nature of the economic problem (scarce resources and unlimited wants) and how different societies resolve it.
-It goes on to look at how markets operate via Supply and Demand to set the price of goods and services, including workers’ wages, and whether markets are operating efficiently or not.
-The module then looks at what happens if the outcome determined by the market is not desirable, for example high levels of smoking, alcohol consumption and obesity, and the actions governments can take to correct this market failure.
-Finally, market theory is applied to the labour market and the theory of how wages are determined.
+You will examine the nature of the economic problem and how different societies resolve it.
+You will go on to look at how markets operate via supply and demand to set the price of goods and services, and whether markets are operating efficiently.
+Finally you will apply market theory to the labour market and the theory of how wages are determined.

 - have the ability to relate to theoretical models and to examine issues logically and systematically;